BeamIO-Inc/espa-product-formatter/README.md

   * Updated to change the product type of the angle bands to be something other than 'intermediate product' since the angle bands will be delivered with the surface reflectance products.
+  * Changed the name of the angle band file to use _b versus _B to be consistent with the lower-case naming convention we have been using.